“I’m the fun extractor, twisted fun extractor hey hey hey

 I’m actually starting to feel a little excited about this career change now.
 It’s suddenly become a lot cooler than I initially envisaged.
 I mean, who needs actual fun when you’ve got Firestarter as your theme tune, right?

-Ahh, yes mama, that person who keeps things tick tocking along.
-The one who will always have an eye on the clock and an eye on the child and ends all enjoyment.
+Ahh yes, mama, that person who keeps things tick tocking along.
+The one who will always have one eye on the clock and the other eye on the child.
+I am she who ends all enjoyment.

 I hear myself sometimes when we’re out and about; “Slow down!”
 “Speed up!”
 “Stop!”
 “Don’t throw acorns at Pepper!” and “Please let’s not play with barbed wire“.
 The constant cajoling and negotiating, the pleas and bargains until we, finally, manage to return home feeling slightly frazzled (me) none the wiser (me and Sam) and chewing a tennis ball (Pepper).

-I also hear myself indoors; “Don’t throw the conker at Pepper”, “Let’s put the tractor down now so we can change your nappy” and “Can we keep the sticks outside please?”
-And am, again, left feeling bossy, no fun and, quite frankly, a little bit drained, wondering if there’s a chapter in some magical toddler manual, I’ve missed, about how to leave, even just the tiniest speck of, joy in a situation.
+I also hear myself indoors; “Don’t throw the conker at Pepper”, “Let’s put the tractor down so we can change your nappy” and “Can we keep the sticks outside please?”
+I’m, once again, left feeling bossy, no fun and, quite frankly, a little bit drained, wondering if there’s a chapter in some magical toddler manual, I’ve missed, about how to leave, even just the tiniest speck of, joy in a situation.